PanayiotisMilios/iis-config-react-router/README.md

 There's a Subdomain branch that uses a bit different config file required for when deploying on subdomains  (i.e your-app-url.com/subdomain)

-Some Extra Deployment Tips for React Application using react-router with Vite on IIS.
+**Deployment Tips for React Application using react-router with Vite on IIS.**

 Build your browser router with a basename.
 Below example works for all kinds of routes